AnalyseOptimize/finance_project/README.md

 Project includes parsing, processing and analysis of financial data as well as building a forecasting ML model

 # Navigation

+- `final_datasets` - parsed and preprocessed datasets.
+Prefix "final" in file`s name means this file does not contain missing values.
+Parsing was done up to 2024-08-05
+- `EDA` - EDA for each sector and hypotheses testing
+- `parsers` - all functions needed to parse stock and macro data

+# Content
 1) [Step №1.
 Theme and goal of our project](#the-goal-of-our-project)
 2) [Step №2.
 Data parsing](#parsing)
 3) [Step №3.
 EDA-1: Data processing](#data-processing)